ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## dateTimeToSnowflake {#dateTimeToSnowflake}

-convert DateTime to the first snowflake id at the giving time.
+Convert DateTime to the first snowflake id at the giving time.

 **Syntax**